Manage Windows as a service using System Center Configuration Manager

 On the Deployment Ring page, configure the following settings:

-Specify the Windows readiness state to which this servicing plan should apply: Select one of the following:
+Specify the Windows readiness state to which this servicing plan should apply: Select one of the following options:

-Release Ready (Current Branch): In the CB servicing model, feature updates are available as soon as Microsoft releases them.
+Semi-Annual Channel (Targeted): In this servicing model, feature updates are available as soon as Microsoft releases them.

-Business Ready (Current Branch for Business): The CBB servicing branch is typically used for broad deployment.
-Windows 10 clients in the CBB servicing branch receive the same build of Windows 10 as those in the CB servicing branch, just at a later time.
+Semi-Annual Channel: This servicing channel is typically used for broad deployment.
+Windows 10 clients in the Semi-Annual Channel receive the same build of Windows 10 as those devices in the targeted channel, just at a later time.

-For more information about servicing branches and what options is best for you, see Servicing branches.
+For more information about servicing channels and what options are best for you, see Servicing channels.

-How many days after Microsoft has published a new upgrade would you like to wait before deploying in your environment: Configuration Manager evaluates whether to include an upgrade in the deployment if the current date is after the release date plus the number of days that you configure for this setting.
+How many days after Microsoft has published a new upgrade would you like to wait before deploying in your environment: If the current date is after the release date plus the number of days that you configure for this setting, Configuration Manager evaluates whether to include an upgrade in the deployment.

-Beginning in Configuration Manager version 1602, on the Upgrades page, configure the search criteria to filter the upgrades that will be added to the service plan.
-Only upgrades that meet the specified criteria will be added to the associated deployment.
+On the Upgrades page, configure the search criteria to filter the upgrades that are added to the service plan.
+Only upgrades that meet the specified criteria are added to the associated deployment.
+The following property filters are available:

 Click Preview to view the upgrades that meet the specified criteria.